tuva-health/docs/docs/data-quality/analytics-level.md

 - 30-day readmission rate

-This table checks the various reasons inpatient encounters weren't eligibile to be an index admission (and therefore excluded from the readmissions calculation).
-Some amount of encounters with data quality issues is unavoidable in claims data, but if the number of encounters is higher than a few percentage points of total encounters, it is worth digging into the issue.
+The following table checks for various reasons why inpatient encounters were not eligible to be considered as index admissions (and were therefore excluded from the readmissions calculation).
+Some degree of encounters with data quality issues is unavoidable in claims data, but if the number of excluded encounters exceeds a few percentage points of the total, it is worth investigating further.

 ```sql
 select *
 from data_quality.data_quality_readmissions
 ```

-This table compares the readmission rate of the data_source with the readmission rate from the Medicare FFS claims data set.
-Normal variation of readmission rates are between 5% and 20%.
-Anything outside of that range is unusually high or low and should be researched further.
+This table compares the readmission rate in the data source to the readmission rate from the Medicare FFS (Fee-for-Service) claims data.
+Normal variation in readmission rates is between 5% and 20%.
+Any rates outside of this range are unusually high or low and should be researched further.

 ```sql